codehsbooks/apjava/Programming-with-Karel/how-to-indent-your-code.md

 - [x] Yes
 - [ ] No

-> Very close!
-Remember, we want to indent everything within the brackets.
-Everything within your class's brackets is missing an indentation.

 > This is the correct answer!
 Nice job!

+> Almost!
+This piece of does have proper indentations, because each bracket has it's own line and every piece of code within the brackets has an indentation.